tchapgouv/tchap-android-legacy/TCHAP_CHANGES.rst

  * Home screen: dismiss the potential search session when a new activity is started #265
  * Room creation: highlight the caution for public rooms #215
  * Update the search bar display #271
+ * Code cleaning: Remove useless code in the login activity PR #329
+ * Updates icons for medias and VoIP #332
  * Hide the "inviter des contacts dans Tchap" button #285

 Bug Fixes: